LiamEdwards931/Terminal-games/README.md

 ## Battleships
 - Battleships is a game where you guess co-ordinates on a map, the objective is to sink the enemy ships before your own are sunk.
     - In the version I have created, you play against the computer.
-In it's current state the ships are visible on the enemy board this is mainly for testing purposes as it makes the game run quicker for the project testers.
+    - Option 1 in the initial screen has the ships visible for testing purposes, I have left it in to showcase the different options in the main screen.
+    - Option 2 has the original playable version of battleships with the computer ships hidden.

 ## Live Deployment
 - Terminal games is deployed through Heroku the live deployment is here: [Terminal-Games](https://terminal-games-a4b70cb979e5.herokuapp.com/)